feiqi3/rayTracer/README.md

 TO DO:
 - Importance sampling
 - Accecleration structure
 - Post effects

-how to run:
+How to Run:
-mkdir build
+- mkdir build
-cd build
+- cd build
-cmake ..
+- cmake ..
-make
+- make
-./ray_tracer
+- ./ray_tracer
 Then run it and wait to be surprised.